 Use the counting tool to obtain a raw follicle number of the primordial follicles with each section sampled from the tissue [1].

+3.4.1 Talent setting up counting frame

+3.4.2.
 Talent at computer, counting follicles, with monitor visible in frame.

 Once the sum raw follicle number from each tissue section sampled has been obtained, multiply this number by the inverse of the sampling fraction to obtain the final value for each animal as demonstrated [1].